ripienaar/free-for-dev/README.md

    * [cocalc.com](https://cocalc.com/) — (formerly SageMathCloud at cloud.sagemath.com) — Collaborative calculation in the cloud.
 Browser access to full Ubuntu with built-in collaboration and lots of free software for mathematics, science, data science, preinstalled: Python, LaTeX, Jupyter Notebooks, SageMath, scikitlearn, etc.
    * [codepen.io](https://codepen.io/) — CodePen is a playground for the front end side of the web.
    * [codesandbox.io](https://codesandbox.io/) — Online Playground for React, Vue, Angular, Preact and more.
+   * [Code Time](https://www.software.com/code-time) - an extension for time-tracking and coding metrics in VS Code, Atom, IntelliJ, Sublime Text, and more.
    * [Eclipse Che](https://www.eclipse.org/che/) - Web based and Kubernetes-Native IDE for Developer Teams with multi-language support.
 Open Source and community driven.
 An hosted version is available at [che.openshift.io](https://che.openshift.io/)
    * [fakejson.com](https://fakejson.com/) — FakeJSON helps you quickly generate fake data using its API.
 Make an API request describing what you want and how you want it.
 The API returns it all in JSON.
 Speed up the go to market process for ideas and fake it till you make it.
    * [gitpod.io](https://www.gitpod.io) — Instant, ready-to-code dev environments for GitHub projects.
 Free for open source.